- Institutional Review Board (IRB)

 General Questions About Submitting to the IRB

 A: All faculty, staff and students at Saint Louis University conducting research involving human subjects must submit their research protocol to the IRB for review and approval prior to commencing the project.
 In order to assist investigators in deciding whether a planned activity constitutes as research involving human subjects, the IRB has created the educational brochure, "Is Your Project Human Subjects Research?
-A Guide for Investigators."
+A Guide for Investigators" and a Human Subjects Research Determination Checklist to assist in determinations.
+For official determinations of whether IRB submission is required, complete the SLU IRB Human Subjects Research Determinations Form.

 Q3: Does my submission have to be submitted by a meeting deadline?

 A: Full board applications must be submitted by the deadline to be assigned to the next IRB meeting.
-Although exempt and expedited submissions are not reviewed at a convened meeting, it is good to be aware of these deadlines in case the IRB determines it should be reviewed by full board.
+Exempt and expedited submissions do not - they are reviewed as submitted.

 A: In some departments/schools, there is a Protocol Preparation Committee (PPC) that conducts Scientific Review of protocols prior to submission to the IRB.
-A list of PPC contacts is available on our website by going to the BSS or Biomedical tab, and clicking Contacts & PPC.
+A list of PPC contacts is available on our website.
 If your department or school has a PPC, you must submit your protocol to the PPC for review prior to submitting to the IRB.
 The PPC will review your protocol for scientific merit and adherence to IRB instructions.
 This process is built into eIRB.

 A: Scientific Review is required for all non-sponsored research protocols excluding Biomedical Exempt Submissions.
 At least one scientific reviewer is required to approve the protocol in eIRB.

-- has QI data being examined or re-examined to create generalizable knowledge (e.g. abstract, poster, publication, etc.);
+- has QI data being examined or re-examined to create generalizable knowledge;

 - will impose risks or burdens beyond the standard practice to make results generalizable; or